 Very few franchises in this medium have attained the success Pokémon has.
-Game Freak’s pet project quickly evolved past its monochromatic beginnings to inspire an anime adaption, several manga publications, droves of merchandise, and – of course – countless sequels and spin-offs.
-Many of those side games branched out into different genres, but adventure games were one genre the evergreen property never explored until the Nintendo 3DS exclusive Detective Pikachu.
+Game Freak’s pet project quickly evolved past its monochromatic beginnings to inspire an anime adaptation, several manga publications, droves of merchandise, and – of course – countless sequels and spin-offs.
+Many of those side games branched out into different genres, but the adventure genre was one the evergreen property never explored until the Nintendo 3DS exclusive Detective Pikachu.
 Creatures, one of Pokémon‘s co-owners, developed this particular installment.
 Japanese audiences originally got to sample Detective Pikachu through an incomplete downloadable release in 2016, while the whole adventure was released internationally in March 2018.

 Detective Pikachu stars two protagonists, the titular Detective Pikachu and his human partner Tim Goodman, the latter of whom came to Ryme City to discover the whereabouts of his missing father, Harry.
 The kid soon meets – and shockingly can understand – Detective Pikachu, an amnesiac specimen who claims to be a world-class detective.
-He used to be Harry’s partner Pokémon, but the boastful mouse is incapable of using any attacks, a bizarre trait considering the battle-centric world Pokémon inhabit.
-As their interests overlap, they team up, with Tim conversing with the human cast while Pikachu interrogates his fellow Pokémon.
+He was formerly Harry’s partner Pokémon, but the boastful mouse is incapable of using any attacks, a bizarre trait considering the battle-centric world Pokémon inhabit.
+As their agendas overlap, they team up, with Tim conversing with the human cast while Pikachu interrogates his fellow Pokémon.

 The controls are typical for the genre; you control Tim (whom Pikachu follows), and moving the circle-pad moves the boy in the corresponding direction.
 Pressing A next to someone allows the appropriate protagonist to converse with the subject, and a dialogue tree allows players to ask witnesses questions.
 Clicking the A button when standing next to a conspicuous object will add it to your inventory or allow you to investigate it.
 In the tradition of the genre, there are occasional puzzles to solve.
 However, only one near the end of the game, where you had to carefully ration and spend money, stood out.
 Should players find themselves struggling during an investigation, Pikachu will give Tim a hint.
 There are also periodic quick time events that attempt to spice things up with an action-heavy sequence.
 I never failed one – chances are you won’t either – and they add little beyond being brief breathers from the typical protocol.